 The USAAF had placed orders for 22 C-69s, including 9 originally to be built for TWA, and 13 from a projected military buy of 180.
 One was configured as a VIP transport, being designated "C-69C"; it would end up in service as a pilot trainer, then later sold off to the British Overseas Airways Corporation / BOAC.
 Only 15 C-69s were actually delivered to the USAAF, the military finding the Douglas DC-4 / C-54 generally satisfactory for the personnel transport / cargolifter mission -- though it was smaller, slower, and lacked pressurization.
 The end of the war resulted in the cancellation of further production of C-69s.
 Two C-69s were obtained by the US Navy under the designation of "R7O-1".

 The prototype C-69 was retained by Lockheed for development, being fitted with four Pratt & Whitney (P&W) R-2800 Double Wasp two-row 18-cylinder air-cooled radial engines with 1565 kW (2,100 HP) each, as well as a thermal de-icing system, to be redesignated "XC-69E".
 The interest in the Double Wasp was driven by the fact that the Duplex Cyclone had a number of problems early on, notably a tendency to catch on fire; but the problems were resolved.
-Although early on, Lockheed offered customers a choice of the Wright Duplex Cyclone, the P&W Double Wasp, and even the British Bristol Centaurus two-row 18-cylinder radial -- clearly with UK sales in mind -- nobody ever ordered the Double Wasp or Centaurus.
+Although early on, Lockheed offered customers a choice of the Wright Duplex Cyclone, the P&W Double Wasp, and even the British Bristol Centaurus two-row 18-cylinder radial -- clearly with UK sales in mind -- nobody ever ordered the Constellation with Double Wasp or Centaurus engines.

 Lockheed bought back the seven unfinished C-69s on the Army order, with the military selling off eleven 69s to civil service as well.
 Lockheed fitted them all out as civil airliners, with improved accommodations and climate control, plus a galley.
 The climate control did not work well, with some passengers roasting while others froze.
 The navigator's compartment could be used as a crew rest area for overseas flights; additional seating for eight passengers; or as a lounge.
 Emergency escape was in a primitive state in those days, with passengers and crew expected to get out using a rope ladder.
 Eventually, emergency chutes were installed instead.